New Hampshire Corporate Bylaws

 Who Prepares the Bylaws?

 In New Hampshire, either the incorporators or the board of directors prepare corporate bylaws, typically under the guidance of a lawyer.
-Feel free to use our free, attorney-drafted bylaws template as a jumping-off point.
+You can use our free New Hampshire Corporate Bylaws template to get started with yours.

 Are Corporate Bylaws Legally Binding?

-Yes indeed.
+Yes.
 Bylaws are a legally binding contract that your directors, officers, and shareholders agree to follow.
-An officer or director caught violating bylaws could be removed from office or face other unpleasant legal consequences.
+An officer or director caught violating bylaws could be removed from office or face other legal consequences.
 Bylaws hold up in court and can be used to enforce a decision.

 FAQs